This post may contain affiliate links. Please read my full disclosure

 It’s the online course for new transcribers that goes into great detail on moving up from beginner to pro.

-To be honest, I checked out a highly-rated, easy-to-comprehend CHEAP course (this one).
-It was good but it fell just a little bit short of getting me over the hump from knowing how to do transcription from home to actually doing it for a living.
+Now, to be honest, that Transcribe Anywhere course might be a bit too expensive for you.
+So I checked out a highly-rated, easy-to-comprehend CHEAP course (this one), which is pretty darn good but fell just a little bit short of getting me over the hump from knowing how to do transcription from home to actually doing it for a living.
+That’s why I recommend the Transcribe Anywhere course.

 I’ll go over a few things that I would not have known if I had not taken the online course: